mig-hub/speechify/README.md

 The main idea is to have no more than a nice replacement for browser tooltips generated via the title tag.

-Please note that this version works with jQuery 1.4.3
+Please note that this version was tested with jQuery 1.6.2

 HOW TO USE IT ?
 ---------------